Creep (2004 film): Production

-The Last Tube

-Creep: The Last Tube is a 2005 online 3D Shockwave horror game made to promote the film and was produced by Jail Dog.
-Nearly 14 years after the game went down, the website known as The Lost Media Wiki conducted a search for the game.

-Beau Chesluk, a developer for the game, was eventually contacted, and after some searching he was able to locate the game files and send them to The Cracks Overhead.
-The game has since been uploaded to Archive.org.

 Reception

 Critical response

 Creep has received generally mixed reviews from critics.
-It currently holds a 40% 'rotten' rating on review aggregator website Rotten Tomatoes based on 15 reviews, and an average rating of 4.3/10.

 Time Out gave the film a negative review, writing, "this London Underground-set slasher squanders a promising premise for trashy shocks, old-school nastiness and a fistful of genre clichés."

 All Movie's review was favorable, writing, "this pared-down shocker might be light on plot, but it's packed with creepy frights and psychopathic attitude from its mean main monster."

-Matthew Turner View London said "The performances are good, particularly Potente, who avoids scream queen clichés by making her character surprisingly unlikeable - Kate is rude and arrogant in her early scenes and the fact that she's German is, of course, a coincidence."
+Matthew Turner of View London said "The performances are good, particularly Potente, who avoids scream queen clichés by making her character surprisingly unlikeable - Kate is rude and arrogant in her early scenes and the fact that she's German is, of course, a coincidence."

 Reboot

-In May 2025, Smith was reported to write and direct a reboot of the film, which starts production in fall 2025.
+In May 2025, Smith was reported to write and direct a reboot of the film, which starts production in autumn 2025.
 Much of the original film's crew will return, while the cast will include Jasmine Jobson, Aitch, and Andy Nyman.
 Shudder has acquired North American rights.